70 Avenue du General Leclerc,

 No one has favorited this theater yet

 Located in the south of the city centre.
-This early 20th-Century neighbourhood theatre originally opened as the Theatre de Montrouge, a live theatre presenting operettas, comedies and vaudville etc. It received an Art Deco style remodeling in the 1932 and converted to cinema use.
+This early 20th-Century neighbourhood theatre originally opened in 1911 as the Theatre de Montrouge, a live theatre presenting operettas, comedies and vaudville etc. It received an Art Deco style remodeling in the 1932 and converted to cinema use.

 In the 1960’s the Mistral was a first run movie theatre and had 70mm equipment installed in order to present “How the West Was Won”.
 At Christmas-time, Disney movies were a big hit each year.
 Many James Bond movies were hits there too.

 The wide screen was hidden by a curtain which opened from the left side to the right which took more time than a two piece curtain.